-6. Discussion: Identified method for selecting project sponsors are budgeted up to 7% of their award for administration of the program.
+The HOPWA entitlement program is administered by Strategies To End Homelessness who receives the 3% of the annual allocation for administration.
+There are currently three project sponsors, each of which are budgeted up to 7% of their award for administration of the program.
 The three agencies are Caracole, Inc., Center for Respite Care, Inc., and Northern Kentucky Independent Health District.
 A HOPWA Advisory Committee comprised of City of Cincinnati representatives and key stakeholders in the community, including members from representatives from each project sponsor, HIV/AIDS drug programs, Ryan White service providers, care programs and homeless programs, members from the HIV healthcare community and local health departments, convene regularly to share progress and provide oversight to the HOPWA funding allocation process.
 The HOPWA Advisory Committee provides diverse perspectives on HIV/AIDS issues.
 During the annual allocation meeting, the HOPWA Advisory Committee takes the eligible metropolitan statistical area (EMSA) geographic needs and past performance and spending by the project sponsors into account to inform funding recommendations to the City of Cincinnati.
 A sub-committee of the HOPWA Advisory Committee meets as needed to develop and enhance EMSA-wide HOPWA policies and procedures to ensure consistency in service provision.